tsukasaroot/longvinter-bashmanager/README.md

 ![Screenshot](README_pics/2.PNG)<br>
 ![Screenshot](README_pics/3.PNG)
 ---
-This script is provided as-is, minimum support will be provided.
+This script is provided as-is, minimum support will be provided.<br>
 This will prob be rewritten as a web application if we get a way to directly send informations to game server through a dedicated port.